-My new passion is vlogging.
-Sometimes I feel I have something interesting to say or do and I think there must be someone, somewhere out there in the world who might just find it mildly thought-provoking, amusing or interesting.
-There’s stuff here on diet, lifestyle, and exercise and I’ve even thrown in some of my fitness pole videos, for your entertainment!
-If you feel like watching, go to my Youtube channel.
+Sometimes I feel I’ve something interesting to say or do and I think there must be someone, somewhere out there in the world who might just find it mildly thought-provoking, amusing or interesting to watch.
+I cover diet, lifestyle, and exercise and I’ve even thrown in some pole sport, for your entertainment!
+Youtube.

 Absolutely not obsolete